-Location, Price, and business usage allowed are key factors for rental yield in this shophouse investment.
+Location, Price, and business usage allowed are key factors for rental yield.

-If you do have the ability to own few Shophouses in a row, then of course you can fetch a higher capital gain too.
+If you have the ability to buy a row of Shophouses, then you can fetch a higher capital gain too.

 Business usage can be the first determinant in choosing the right investment.
 If a shophouse usage is for retail, it can fetch about $5 per square foot (psf) in a convenient location.
-If in the case where the same shophouse unit has a F&B licence, it can get rental of $10 to $11 psf.
+If in the case where the same shophouse unit has a F&B licence, it can achieve rental of $10 to $11 psf.
 That is ‘double’ the rent.
-Why is that so?

-F&B usage types are also sub-categorised into the
+F&B usage types are also sub-categorized into the

 Restaurant and Eatery

 Restaurant and Bar

 Type 3 is most desired within the F&B subcategory and the rarest to find.
 If found, it is also Pricier because the rental yield is higher.
 Thus, the F&B license, liquor license, entertainment license is highly coveted by shophouse investors.

 Only some locations allow such usage but if you bought a shophouse and would like to apply for change of use, you can apply with URA, subject to clearance from Singapore Police Force (SPF), National Environment Authority (NEA), Singapore Civil Defence Force (SCDF) to evaluate your proposal.
 One such case I managed, did not allow for F&B licence (dine in) because the main road is too narrow and there are not enough parking lots, which may potentially cause traffic congestion.